 State of Hawaii

-Your Committees on Judiciary and Ways and Means, to which was referred S.B.
-No. 1292, S.D.
+Your Committee on Pandemic & Disaster Preparedness, to which was referred S.B.
+No. 134, S.D.
 1, entitled:

-As affirmed by the records of votes of the members of your Committees on Judiciary and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1292, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
-No. 1292, S.D.
+As affirmed by the record of votes of the members of your Committee on Pandemic & Disaster Preparedness that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 134, S.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 134, S.D.
 1, H.D.
 1, and be referred to your Committee on Judiciary & Hawaiian Affairs.

 Respectfully submitted on behalf of the members of the Committee on Pandemic & Disaster Preparedness,